whitewhidow/gource-live/README.md

 Usage
 -----
-Copy the `feeders/feeder-git.sh` script to Git project you want to visualize and run this command:

-    ./feeder-git.sh | gource --log-format custom -

-Alternatively, add *this* project to your `PATH`, and then inside the Git project you want to visualize simply run:

-    gource-live-git.sh
+1. Add *this* project to your `PATH` environment variable

+2. `cd` into your Git project's directory

+3. Run `gource-live.py`

-By default this will feed Gource with changes to `origin/master`, polling the Git repository eveyr 5 seconds.
-You can change these parameters by editing the variables near the top of the file.
+By default this will feed Gource with changes of `origin/master`, polling the Git repository every 5 seconds.
+For more options, run `gource-live.py --help`